 Studies have shown that even a mild hearing loss can increase the risks of long-term cognitive decline, and even dementia.
 At this time, hearing loss is considered one of the main risk factors, potentially modifiable by humans, that can reduce dementia incidence.
 Hearing loss can also be linked to feelings of depression, anxiety, social isolation, and fatigue, as well as leading to an increased chance of falls.
 Routine workplace hearing testing can help identify hearing loss early, and help recognize undiagnosed hearing impairment.

 What is a hearing screening test for adults?

 Hearing screening does not replace comprehensive diagnostic audiometry.
 It is a quick check that is meant to raise hearing health awareness, identify individuals who may need a full hearing test, and reduce the typical 7-year journey of taking action by engaging people who may be unaware of their hearing loss.
-Hearing screening is typically fast, and can be easily accessible.
+Hearing screening is typically fast and can be easily accessible.
 It provides either a ‘pass or fail’ result and potentially some high-level information on someone’s hearing health.
 This is often the first step in a hearing health journey and can reach a wider audience of individuals who are unaware or have yet to take action on their hearing loss.
-It can be done online using a computer or mobile device, or through an app or with an audiometer.
+It can be done online using a computer or mobile device, through an app or with an audiometer.

 A conventional diagnostic hearing test typically includes 6-8 test frequencies, as opposed to a hearing screening which presents 2-5 frequencies.
 Depending on the background noise of the environment, effective hearing screening may be reserved for mid-to-higher test frequencies as they are more resilient to low-frequency ambient noise and are often significantly affected by most causes of hearing loss.